diaahassouna/masri-writing/README.md

 It is on every keyboard.
 It is visually distinct from the apostrophe (used for glottal stops).
 It never appears as a letter in any other Latin-script language.
 It does not require Shift.
 It is the single best available character for this purpose.

 **Q: Can I use Masri right now?**
 Yes.
 Tier 1 requires nothing — just your existing keyboard.
-Start with the standardized word list and the core spelling rules above.
+Start with the standardized word list and the core spelling rules above, or try the live converter at [diaahassouna.github.io/masri-writing](https://diaahassouna.github.io/masri-writing).

 ---